souktha/souktha.github.io/software/bblk-ir/index.rst

 Now that I can see that the key events are generated with respect to their scancodes.
-Changing protocol to match the type of remote control is also flexible, for example, I can change protocol to NEC, *nec* to use with an old TV remote control,
+Changing protocol to match the type of remote control is also flexible, for example, I can change protocol to NEC, *nec* to use with an old TV remote control that uses NEC protocol,

 .. code-block::